-At the intersection of life with my mother and life without, death was present – not you.
-Death was (and is) responsible for my sorrow; you grief, just had the thankless duty of ferrying me away from the tragedy.
+At the intersection of life with my mother and life without her, death was present – not you.
+Death was (and is) responsible for my sorrow.
+You grief, just had the thankless duty of ferrying me away from the tragedy.
 You initiated me into a life without my mother.
 You forced me to feel the pain.
 You stayed with me until I fully acknowledged the reality of my losses.
 You exposed my fractured and frayed worldview.
 You never left.
 You never relented.
 You were always there as a reminder of what was and what is.
 This was your job and, although I didn’t know it then, I needed you.

 Children’s Grief Awareness Day is next week on November 19th.
-As a part of the day we are asking children and adults to write letters to you, grief.
-Letters just like this one telling you about the impact you’ve had on children.
+As a part of the day, we are asking children and adults to write letters to you, grief… letters just like this one telling you about the impact you’ve had.
 I know some letters, like those I wrote you in the early years, will be filled with hurt and anger.
-My letter, though, is written from a different angle because when I think about the impact you’ve had on the children in my life, I feel grateful to you.
+My letter, though, is written from a different angle because, when I think about the impact you’ve had on the children in my life, I feel grateful to you.

 When death stole the opportunity for my children to meet their grandmother, you stepped in and helped me find a way for them to have a relationship with her regardless.
 My sorrow, yearning, reverence, and sometimes even anger created a reality where I couldn’t help but talk about her.
-The reminders that once brought on a flood of sad tears (you remember what those were like) now bring fond tears, and through these tears I share my memories of my mother with my girls.
-I believe you, grief, are a big part of this – so thank you.
+The reminders that once brought on a flood of sad tears now bring fond tears and, through these tears, I share my memories of my mother with my girls.
+I believe you, grief, are a big part of this.
+So, thank you.

-Many people wear blue in honor of Children’s Grief Awareness Day.
-Some people take pictures of themselves wearing blue and they share them as a way to raise awareness.
+Many people wear blue in honor of Children’s Grief Awareness Day, and some people take pictures of themselves doing so to share as a way to raise awareness.
 So, in honor of this, here are my girls wearing blue.